Yojative05/Christian_Song_Family_Choir/README.md

 ## Credits
 ### Content
-* The idea for the tagline was taken from the Sacred Heart Catholic Church Website, https://sacredheartwdm.org/
+* The idea for the tagline was taken from the [Sacred Heart Catholic Church Website](https://sacredheartwdm.org/)
-* The info for the first two parts of the services section was taken from the Roman Catholic Church Isle of Man site, https://manxcatholic.org/
+* The info for the first two parts of the services section was taken from the [Roman Catholic Church Isle of Man](https://manxcatholic.org/)
-* The icons in the footer were taken from Font Awesome
+* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 ### Code
-* The code used for the layout of the page, such as navigation, main image, social media links, the gallery, and the form was patterned from the Code Institute https://github.com/Yojative05/love-running Project.
+* The code used for the layout of the page, such as navigation, main image, social media links, the gallery, and the form was patterned from the Code Institute, [Love Running](https://github.com/Yojative05/love-running) Project.
-* The code used to style radio buttons is from https://stackoverflow.com/questions/12294367/html-radio-buttons-add-space-between-the-buttons-from-the-same-groupe.
+* The code used to style radio buttons is from [Stack Overflow](https://stackoverflow.com/questions/12294367/html-radio-buttons-add-space-between-the-buttons-from-the-same-groupe).
-* To create a dropdown list, I referred to https://www.tutorialspoint.com/How-do-we-use-a-simple-drop-down-list-of-items-in-HTML-forms
+* To create a dropdown list, I referred to [Tutorialspoint](https://www.tutorialspoint.com/How-do-we-use-a-simple-drop-down-list-of-items-in-HTML-forms)
-* Codes for positioning images were patterned from https://www.w3schools.com/CSSref/pr_background-position.asp.
+* Codes for positioning images were patterned from [w3schools](https://www.w3schools.com/CSSref/pr_background-position.asp).
 ### Media
-* The photo used on the ‘Home page’ and most of the gallery pictures in ‘The Choir’ page is taken from https://unsplash.com/
+* The photo used on the ‘Home page’ and most of the gallery pictures in ‘The Choir’ page is taken from [unsplash](https://unsplash.com/)
-* Other images used for the gallery section were taken from https://www.google.com/?gws_rd=ssl and https://www.pexels.com/
+* Other images used for the gallery section were taken from [google images](https://images.google.co.uk/) and [pexels](https://www.pexels.com/)
 ### Acknowledgement
 The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
 * Special thanks to the Code Institute Tutor team for helping me out sort the code and fix the bugs for my project.